lonsoien/Semester2-project/README.md

    - Netlify
    - Cloudinary

-   # Setup
+## Setup

     - This repository can be cloned to visual code or downladed.

+    To Run:
+     npm install
+     npm run develop

    # Summary